CTP Insurance Explained

 CTP insurance is an abbreviation for compulsory third party insurance.

-Your CTP insurance provides compensation for people injured or killed when your vehicle is involved in an accident.
+This insurance provides compensation for people injured or killed when your vehicle is involved in an accident.

-NSW CTP Insurance
+CTP Insurance in NSW

 Compulsory third party insurance in NSW is generally referred to as a greenslip.
 The NSW CTP insurance scheme is explained in full on this website, including everything you need to know to compare and purchase your greenslip.